renpy/renpy/sphinx/source/language_basics.rst

     letters.

 :dfn:`Image Name`
-    An image name consists of one or more names, separated by spaces.
-The name ends at the end of the statement, or when a keyword is encountered.

     An :dfn:`image name` consists of one or more names, separated by spaces.
 The first component of the image name is called the